 In response to the Dakar RAA Resolution, ICANN published the Final GNSO Issue Report on 6 March 2012.
 In this Final Issue Report, ICANN staff recommended that the GNSO Council commence a PDP on the RAA amendments upon either: (i) receipt of a report that the RAA negotiations have concluded, or that any of the 24 Proposed Amendment Topics identified in the Final Issue Report are no longer actively being negotiated, or (ii) a Board instruction to proceed with a PDP on any or all of the Proposed Amendment Topics identified in the Final Issue Report.

 On 27 June 2013, the ICANN Board approved the new 2013 RAA.
+The agreement as approved contemplates the creation and implementation of a privacy and proxy service provider accreditation program by ICANN.

 On 16 September 2013, ICANN staff published a paper for the GNSO Council on the conclusion of the 2013 RAA negotiations, recommending that the GNSO Council proceed to commence the Board-requested PDP, on remaining issues not addressed by the 2013 RAA and otherwise suited to a PDP, i.e. issues pertaining to privacy and proxy services.